Skip to main content

 Many of AVI’s students have come to us speaking little or no English.
 They graduated.
 They passed their boards.
 They are working in salons, spas, and nail studios across Northern Virginia right now.

-How AVI Career Training Supports ESL Students
+How AVI Career Training Supports ESL Program (NO FINANCIAL AID FOR THIS PROGRAM) Students

 AVI Career Training is not a school that tolerates language diversity — it is a school that is built around it.